JaisonGeorge04/Breast_Cancer_Prediction_System/README.md

 The Breast Cancer Diagnosis Prediction System applies a Gradient Boosting classification model to the Wisconsin Breast Cancer dataset, enabling real-time diagnosis prediction based on clinical input values.
 The project covers the complete Machine Learning pipeline — from data preprocessing and feature scaling to model training, evaluation, and deployment — with trained model artifacts stored on AWS S3 for cloud-based model management.

-The goal of this system is to act as a decision-support tool, helping highlight potential malignancy risk based on clinical measurements, while emphasizing high recall to minimize the risk of false negatives in a medical context.
+The goal of this system is to act as a decision-support tool, highlighting potential malignancy risk based on clinical measurements while emphasizing high recall to minimize the risk of false negatives in a medical context.

 **✨ Key Features**